Treating Plugged Ducts Naturally and Quickly

 - If the breast is too painful to breastfeed, you could use an electric breast pump.

-- As mentioned more in detail below, a warm, moist compress will increase the flow of milk; this can be done before you nurse or pump.
+- As mentioned below, a warm, moist compress will increase the milk flow; this can be done before you nurse or pump.

 - Long breastfeeding sessions are recommended.